-According to the LFS of 2013, 35% of the foreign born migrants are from another EU-MS and 65% are from third countries, quite the opposite of the flow data.
+According to the LFS of 2014, 43% of the foreign born migrants are from another EU-MS and 57% are from third countries, quite in contrast to the flow data.
 This is the consequence of a long history of migration from third countries.
 It is going to take some time until the composition of stocks will tip in favour of EU-citizens, who are dominating the more recent inflows.

-The single largest third country group is born in former Yugoslavia, namely 363,300, followed by Turkey (162,100).
-As Table 22 indicates, only a fairly small proportion of the foreign born has come to Austria before 1980 - mainly as guest workers, namely 179,500 or 15%.
+The single largest third country group is born in former Yugoslavia, namely 336,200, followed by Turkey (154,700).
+As Table 244 indicates, only a fairly small proportion of the foreign born has come to Austria before 1980 - mainly as guest workers, namely 182,800 or 11%.
 Thus the majority of the foreign born have come after 1989, either as refugees (largely from former Yugoslavia), as family members in the wake of family reunification and formation or as economic migrants, largely from the EU.
 The development indicates that the rise of immigrant flows from EU-MS is a relatively recent phenomenon, linked to free mobility of labour which acts as a facilitator of mobility.